On-Line Guide for Newcomers to ABM (Axelrod and Tesfatsion)

 real-life phenomena such as bird flocks, traffic jams, ant colonies, and

-toolkit (see below).
-A good introduction to OOP is Matt Weisfeld, The
+An excellent basic introduction to OOP for beginners is Matt Weisfeld,

-Indianapolis, Indiana, Second Edition 2003).
-Another programming language possibility is
+Another programming language possibility for older beginners is

-Matlab, which is steadily increasing its ABM capabilities.
-Annotated links
+which is steadily increasing its agent-oriented programming capabilities.

 For example, one possible ABM toolkit -- highly recommended for beginners -- is

 a cross-platform multi-agent programming environment with an easily navigated

 specifically designed for agent-based modeling in the social sciences.
 Repast

 supports model development in Java, C#, and Python and runs on virtually all

 a fast discrete-event multiagent simulation library designed to be the foundation for large

 custom-purpose Java simulations.
 All three ABM toolkits are actively maintained and